-Figure 3-2: Wireless Access List menu
+Figure 4-2: Wireless Access List menu

-The Wireless Access window displays a list of MAC addresses that will be allowed to connect to the gateway.
+The Access List displays a list of MAC addresses that will be allowed to connect to the gateway.
 These PCs must also have the correct SSID and WEP settings.
+You can add MAC addresses to the Access List by either selecting form the list of Connected Wireless Devices, or by manual entering MAC addresses

 To restrict access based on MAC addresses: